Mriganka666/Artisan-Aid---Employee-Management-System-/README.md

 ## 📄 License

-This project is for educational/demo purposes.
+This project is for educational purposes.
 You are free to use, modify, and enhance it as needed.

 ---